Topic 19 – Probability & Statistics

 • Binomial Probabilities.
 P (any sequence) = p# ʰᵉᵃᵈˢ(1 − p)# ᵗᵃᶦˡˢ.

-• Random Variable: a function from the sample space to the real numbers.
+• Random Variable: A function from the sample space to the real numbers.
 It is not random.
 It is not a variable.
-It is a function: f: Ω ℝ.
+It is a function: f: Ω ℝ. Random variable is used to model the whole experiment at once.

-• Discrete Random Variable.
+• Discrete Random Variables.

 • Probability Mass Function: P(X = 𝑥) or Pₓ(𝑥): A function from the sample space to [0..1] that produces the likelihood that the value of X equals to 𝑥.
 PMF gives probabilities.
 0 ≤ PMF ≤ 1.
 All the values of PMF must sum to 1.
+PMF is used to model a random variable.

 • Geometric Random Variable: X = Number of coin tosses until first head.